luismiguelcruz/yoti-sdk-backend-test/README.md

 * The final hoover position (X, Y)
 * The number of patches of dirt the robot cleaned up

+The service must persist every input and output to a database.

 ## Input

 Program input will be received in a json payload with the format described here.